Man Gyong Bong 92: Implementation for tourism

-Current status

 In September 2014, North Korea was expected to send a report to Japan that addressed the fate of the 1970s-1980s abductees.
 In August, though, the country made further requests for Japan to ease sanctions and provide further humanitarian aid in return for the report.
 These requests were suspected to be aimed at the allowance of the Man Gyong Bong 92 into Japanese waters.

 In March 2015, Japan continued to apply sanctions against North Korea when no further reports were made regarding the abductees, leaving the Man Gyong Bong 92 anchored in Wonsan.
 In 2017, the ferry performed a trial run between Rason and Vladivostok, Russia.

+2018 Winter Olympics

 In February 2018, the ship docked at Mukho, South Korea, carrying a 140-person orchestra for the 2018 Winter Olympics.
 The ship also carried an art troupe and was the first North Korean ship to arrive in South Korea since 2002.

-2018 Winter Olympics

 This ship carried, among other people, a 150 person North Korean delegation for the 2018 Winter Olympics to the port of Mukho, under a special exemption from a 16 year ban on North Korean vessels.
 It was subsequently greeted by protesters opposing North Korea and Kim Jong-un, and protesters singing "Aegukga", the National Anthem of South Korea.